 Finally, see LoRaWAN Limitations on the Wiki.

-Close to an European gateway, an application payload of 55 bytes will take 123.14 milliseconds when using EU868’s highest data rate, SF7/125kHz.
-This implies the end-device needs to wait just 12,314 milliseconds before it may try to use the same sub-band again, when limited by the 1% LoRaWAN duty cycle rule.
+Close to an European gateway, an application payload of 55 bytes will take 123.14 milliseconds when using EU868’s highest data rate DR5, SF7 on 125kHz.
+This implies the end-device needs to wait just 12,314 milliseconds (12.3 seconds) before it may try to use the same sub-band again, when limited by the 1% LoRaWAN duty cycle rule.
 (Other sub-bands might be available.)
-But given the TTN Fair Access Policy of 30 seconds, the device is also limited to sending only 243 packets of 123.14 milliseconds per day.
+But given the TTN Fair Access Policy of 30 seconds, the device is also limited to sending only 243 packets of 123.14 milliseconds per 24 hours.
 So while for a 1% maximum duty cycle it may send another packet after waiting 12.3 seconds, when sending all day long then on average it may only send this packet on this data rate once every 354.6 seconds, or 5.9 minutes.

-Much further away from a gateway, sending the maximum application payload of 55 bytes using the lowest EU868 data rate of SF12/125kHz may take 24 times longer, 2,957.31 milliseconds.
-Then the device needs to wait 4.9 minutes before it may try to send another packet (in the same sub-band).
+Much further away from a gateway, sending the same application payload of 55 bytes using the lowest EU868 data rate DR0 of SF12/125kHz may take 24 times longer, 2,957.31 milliseconds.
+Then the device needs to wait 295.7 seconds, or 4.9 minutes, before it may try to send another packet (in the same sub-band).
 But it can also only send 10 such packets per day, on average less than once every 2 hours.
 Even more: the LoRaWAN specifications define a maximum total size of 64 bytes for SF10, SF11 and SF12 in EU868, so one could send at most 51 bytes of application payload in that case anyway.

 Limiting the application payload to only 8 bytes (which will still need at least an extra 13 bytes for the LoRaWAN protocol) decreases the above air times to 56.58 and 1,482.75 milliseconds.
 That allows for twice as many packets per day when complying to the TTN Fair Access Policy.